ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 the data set.
 - Each resource method in this service represents a field of the GraphQL object type.
 The return type of the resource method is the type of the field.
-- The resource methods returning `iso_code` and the `country` have the return type `string`, which means these fields cannot be `null` in the GraphQL response.
+- The resource methods returning `isoCode` and the `country` have the return type `string`, which means these fields cannot be `null` in the GraphQL response.
 In other words, these fields have `NON_NULL` types.
 (GraphQL represents these by the exclamation mark `!` (e.g., `String!`).
 However, the resource methods returning numbers can return `null` values.
 Therefore, the type of fields represented by those resource methods is nullable.
 - The `decimal` type is used as a return type.
 This will add a `Scalar` type named `Decimal` to the GraphQL schema, which the Ballerina GraphQL package will generate.

 ## The complete code